pushrocks/gulp-bootstrap/README.md

 # gulp-bootstrap
 works with gulp, but does nothing.
-Use it to bootstrap your own gulp plugin with TypeScript, Travis and npm.
+Use it to bootstrap your own gulp plugin with TypeScript.

 ### Buildstatus/Dependencies
 [![Build Status](https://travis-ci.org/pushrocks/gulp-bootstrap.svg?branch=master)](https://travis-ci.org/pushrocks/gulp-bootstrap)